-3.118 Master planning Work 2023: In 2023, Cornwall Council has secured Master planning support through Shared Prosperity Funding to do the work needed to establish a preferred development option for the site.
+3.77 Master planning Work 2023: In 2023, Cornwall Council has secured Master planning support through Shared Prosperity Funding to do the work needed to establish a preferred development option for the site.
 Work is starting is Spring 2023 and will continue from there.
 Understanding the ground conditions and current flood risk are critical to determining the best options for future of the rest of the site.

-Policy T5: Redruth Brewery Site re-development

-Objective: To deliver the regeneration of the Redruth Brewery site, into a high- quality gateway into the town centre (From the CPIR Towns Framework).

-Policy T5: Support the re-development of the remainder of the Redruth Brewery site to provide a redevelopment which is appropriate & beneficial for Redruth.
+Policy T5: Redruth Brewery Site re-development Objective: To deliver the regeneration of the Redruth Brewery site, into a high- quality gateway into the town centre (From the CPIR Towns Framework).
+Policy T5: Proposals for the redevelopment of the Redruth Brewery Site will be supported in accordance with a detailed masterplan for the site, which is prepared with input from the Town Council and which addresses the issues set out in paragraph 3.75 Design Criteria for the Brewery Site.